ajoer/WikiRevParser/README.md

 Using the revision history parsed by the WikiRevParser, you could also answer questions like:
 * When was the 'pierre and marie curie' link deleted?
 * Who made that edit?
+* Did that editor also edit the [Afrikaans page](https://af.wikipedia.org/wiki/Marie_Curie) on Marie Curie?
-* What are the most referenced sources?
+* What are the most referenced sources on the page?
+* Which references are used on both the English and the [Arabic](https://ar.wikipedia.org/wiki/%D9%85%D8%A7%D8%B1%D9%8A_%D9%83%D9%88%D8%B1%D9%8A) pages?
-* How many Wikipedians edit the page?
+* How many Wikipedians have edited the English page?
+And the [Dutch page](https://nl.wikipedia.org/wiki/Marie_Curie)?
+* Do all language versions use the same image of Marie Curie as the top image?
 * Where are the Wikipedians located?
 * How frequently is the page edited?
-* Has the page developed consistently or did editing intensify at one point?
+* Has the English page developed consistently or did editing intensify at one point?
+* How does the editing pattern of the English page match that of the [Korean page](https://ko.wikipedia.org/wiki/%EB%A7%88%EB%A6%AC_%ED%80%B4%EB%A6%AC)?
-* and many other questions
+* ... and many other questions

+See :ref:`examples` for more inspiration and functionalities, and go to [FAQ or file a bug](https://github.com/ajoer/WikiRevParser/issues) if you run into issues!

 ## Documentation